 Think of “broadband” as the national internet speed limit

-Per the Federal Communications Commission, a broadband internet connection has a minimum download speed of 25 Mbps and a minimum upload speed of 3 Mbps.
+Per the Federal Communications Commission (FCC), a broadband internet connection has a minimum download speed of 25 Mbps and a minimum upload speed of 3 Mbps.
 This gives us a baseline for determining fast and slow internet speeds.

 Speeds much faster than a standard broadband connection are generally considered “fast” internet.
 While all speeds below that threshold aren’t always necessarily slow, they are too slow to be considered broadband internet.